-Infested trees should be felled and taken off site.
+Infested trees should be removed and taken off site to a location with no susceptible host trees.
 The dead and down material (slash) is a refuge for bark beetles, allowing them to breed, and possibly colonize nearby healthy trees.
-Thinning of stands is a good long-term preventative measure.
-However, in some areas, thinning is not recommended under outbreak conditions.
+Thinning of stands is a good preventative measure.
+However, thinning (removal of otherwise, healthy, live trees) is not recommended under outbreak conditions.
 The disturbance caused by removal may cause stress in remaining trees and predispose them to bark beetle colonization.